cameljockey/ten-pin-bowling/README.md

 ## Running the Application

 ```
-You can run the Application by creating a runnable jar from project code and then running it with
+You can run the Application by creating a runnable jar from project code with command [mvn clean package] and then
-java -jar <JarName> command.
+running it with command [java -jar <JarName>].

 To save the hassles mentioned above, I have already created the runnable jar and added a batch file to run it
 in the run folder.
 Just simply copy both the ten-pin-bowling-1.0-SNAPSHOT-spring-boot.jar and run.bat file into